Set your location

 • Communicating with individuals in relation to our operations, activities and objectives, to verify their identity, to improve and evaluate our programs and services and to comply with applicable laws.

-Whenever practicable, we will provide you with a collection statement setting out the purpose for the collection and how you can contact us regarding your Information.
+Whenever practicable, we will provide you with a collection statement setting out the purpose for the collection and how you can contact us regarding your Information.”

-5. Use and Disclosure of Your Information
+5. Use and Disclosure of Information

-CCT will endeavour at all times to:
+CCT will always endeavour to:

 • Only use or disclose Information about an individual in ways that are consistent with an individual’s reasonable expectations.